Dates vs Figs - Health Impact and Nutrition Comparison

 Dates and figs have different distributions of minerals.

-Dates are rich in potassium, 656mg per 100g, where the daily requirement is by average 4000mg.
+Dates are rich in potassium, 656mg per 100g, where the daily requirement is 4000mg.
 This makes dates highly rich in potassium.
-On the other hand, figs contain 232mg of potassium nearly ⅓ the content compared to dates.
+On the other hand, figs contain 232mg of potassium, nearly ⅓ of the content compared to dates.

 Dates are also richer by approximately two and a half folds in magnesium compared to figs. The magnesium content is 43mg for dates and 17mg for figs, where the daily recommendation is 400mg for men and 310mg for women.

 Dates contain 0.206mg of copper, compared to figs that have negligible amounts of copper.
 The daily recommendation for copper is 1.4mg for men and 1.1mg for women.

 Dates and figs have approximately similar amounts of calcium, 39mg for dates and 35mg for figs. However, it is somehow higher in dates, compared to the daily recommended value, which is around 1000mg.
 They are both considered similar.